ianpetrarca/hen-model-aframe-component/README.md

 # hic et nunc 3D Model Aframe Component

 ### Use 3D Models from [hic et nunc](hicetnunc.xyz/) in your Aframe WebXR Scenes!
 #### hic et nunc is a decentralized NFT marketplace built on the Tezos blockchain.
-This Github repo is a guide for using Tezos APIs to build rich web experiences with [Hic et nunc](hicetnunc.xyz/) data.
+This Github repo is a guide for using user-created 3D Models in WebXR experiences using the  [Aframe framework](https://aframe.io) data.

 #### Code Examples